JFK/kagura-ai/docs/en/agents/types.md

 ---

-## **Function Agent**
+## **Tool Agent**

 ### Overview
-The Function Agent is designed for tasks that do not involve LLMs.
+The Tool Agent is designed for tasks that do not involve LLMs.
 It excels at fast data transformations and external API integrations.

 ### Key Features
 - **No LLM Dependency**: Focuses on computational tasks.